 And you wonder what the hell’s the matter with kids these days!

-Millennials: We received sub-par public educations because new theories and methods of indoctrination were tried out on us.
-Our grades were inflated.
+Millennials: They received sub-par public educations because new theories and methods of indoctrination were tried out on them.
+Their grades were inflated.
 The classical underpinnings of Western Civilization were deemed “irrelevant” and “outdated.”
 Religion was exiled.
-Score wasn’t kept at our games and everybody got a trophy.
+Score wasn’t kept at their games and everybody got a trophy.
 Speech and thought must be “appropriate.”
-Red pens were deemed harmful to our “self-esteem.”
-We feel really good about ourselves, but we can barely read, write, or think.
+Red pens were deemed harmful to their “self-esteem.”
+They feel really good about ourselves, but can barely read, write, or think.

-Our popular culture encourages us to remain children.
-We’re taught that we’re “special snowflakes.”
-We’re sold a never-ending flurry of new gadgets and told that they’re the true key to our happiness.
-Meanwhile, IQs are dropping, many of us can’t find work, and we have a lower standard of living than our parents for perhaps the first time in American history.
+Our popular culture encourages them to remain children.
+They’re taught that they’re “special snowflakes.”
+They were sold a never-ending flurry of new gadgets and told that they’re the true key to l happiness.
+Meanwhile, IQs are dropping, many can’t find work, and they have a lower standard of living than their parents for perhaps the first time in American history.

 But why?
 To what end?